-You must submit a file in electronic format by using an IT application (ApplicationFormGenerator (AFG)).
+You must submit a file in electronic format by using the Gestautor application.
 Your request will be assessed in terms of the risks of the product to health and the environment.
 According to the criteria established in the Royal Decree, a restricted or a full evaluation is performed.
 In the case of a full evaluation, the Advisory Committee on Biocidal Products (CAB) will issue a positive or negative recommendation on this product.
 Subsequently, the registration is approved or disapproved taking this recommendation into account.
 In the event you do not agree with the decision taken (refusal of registration, particular conditions imposed, modification or withdrawal of a registration), you can introduce an objection with the biocides service.

-For a new registration request, this form has to include the following information :
+For a new registration request, the file has to include the following information (Annex 1.
+A):